oTheAnalyst/oTheAnalyst/README.md

 🔭 I'm currently working as a Data Analyst for Pinnacle Innovations.

-🌱 I’m currently learning a lot about R, VIM, SQL, reproducibility, and machine learning
+🌱 I’m currently learning a lot about R, VIM, SQL, reproducibility, automation and machine learning

 👯 I’m looking for a Data Analyst contract.